williamDalston/schrodingers-cat-website/content/articles/qc-experiment-003.md

 ### Most Deaths Aren't Quantum

-Most deaths come from aging, disease, accidents—classical processes.
+Most deaths come from aging, disease, accidents classical processes.
 Quantum immortality wouldn't protect you from these.

 ### Quantum Death Is Rare